Wondering how to calculate gross profit and what factors affect this number?

 - Researching and requesting suppliers to give bulk discounts

-3. Improve production efficiency
+3. Improve Production Efficiency

 Some ways one can improve production efficiency: